 - A. Residential development shall include a minimum of two types of residential land uses that expand the variety of lifecycle housing options in the study area. - B. The principal building heights shall be a minimum of 20 feet and up to a maximum of 55 feet or 5 stories, whichever is less. - Building heights shall be measured from the building site's average ground level elevation. - Floors above the third floor shall be stepped back a minimum of 15 feet when adjacent to public streets and public land.
-Step backs may be adjusted depending on specific site conditions and building placements. - C. A lot larger than two (2) acres is allowed to include a second building. - The two buildings shall be grouped into a single polygon to assess compliance with required setbacks. - D. The maximum building coverage shall be 40%. - E. The minimum front yard setback shall be 15 feet and the maximum shall be 25 feet. - F. Existing trees shall be protected and preserved to the greatest degree possible. - G. Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as, Veterans Memorial Park. - H. Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems. - I. Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate extension of Oakland Avenue) that would connect the sites to 66th Street.
+Step backs may be adjusted depending on specific site conditions and building placements. - C. A lot larger than two (2) acres is allowed to include a second building for all permitted, accessory, conditional, and interim uses allowed in the MR-3 District. - The two buildings shall be grouped into a single polygon to assess compliance with required setbacks. - D. The maximum building coverage shall be 40%. - E. The minimum front yard setback shall be 15 feet and the maximum shall be 25 feet. - F. Existing trees shall be protected and preserved to the greatest degree possible. - G. Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as, Veterans Memorial Park. - H. Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems.